Westons

 Ownership:

 Sometimes referred to as Onward Works.
-Weston had previously made Roman Cement at Millwall, and may have continued producing it in a small way at this site.
-The Portland plant apparently began with nine small chamber kilns (output 130 t/week).
+The Onward company was floated in 1/1874, and the plant was constructed with nine bottle kilns, capacity 180 t/week.
+The company was bankrupt in 1879 and the plant was auctioned and bought by Weston & Co.
+The Onward company was liquidated in 1883.
+Westons had previously made Roman Cement and later Portland cement at Millwall.
+The plant continued to be known locally as "Onward".
+The plant was reconstructed with nine small chamber kilns (capacity 180 t/week).
 Three more sets of three were added – 85 t/week around 1881, 95 t/week around 1888 and 75 t/week around 1899.
 The plant used water transport, although a rail link was later made.
 After closure, the site stood derelict until in the 1930s it was absorbed into the adjacent Britannia Lead Works.
 It is currently under port facilities.

 No rotary kilns were installed.